MarijaBorisov/ngsi-tools/README.md

   2. Change **`config.js`** most critical information is Fiware Orion Url, more detail regarding this config can be found in the [Configuration]() section.
   3. To have locally your Fiware Orion Context Broker instance, together with MongoDB database, go to `/extras/docker/orion_mongo` folder and issue
    **`docker-compose up -d`**
-  4. Install dependencies for NGSI Connector API:
+  4. Install dependencies for NGSIBulkUpdater:
    **`npm install`**
-  5. Start NGSI Connector API:
+  5. Start NGSIBulkUpdater:
    **`npm start`**
-  6. After these steps you can start using NGSI Connector API, more info about the use of API can be found in the [Usage](#usage) section.
+  6. After these steps you can start using NGSIBulkUpdater, more info about the use of API can be found in the [Usage](#usage) section.

 [Top](#waste4think-ngsi-connector-api)

 ## Usage

-Usage section will cover not only how to configure NGSI Connector API but also what endpoints API has to offer as well as rule management.
+Usage section will cover not only how to configure NGSIBulkUpdater but also what endpoints API has to offer as well as rule management.

 #### **Configuration**

-Configuration for NGSI Connector API is responsible for how API will be started and run.
+Configuration for NGSIBulkUpdater is responsible for how API will be started and run.
 Bellow users can find a detail explanation regarding each setting from the **`config.js`** file which is located in the root of this project.

 ```console